Employment and employee benefits in Italy: overview

 A person cannot be appointed as a company director if he does not have legal capacity.
-Furthermore, there are certain categories of individuals (such as members of Parliament, civil servants, and so on) who cannot perform activities as company directors whilst they are in these positions.
+Additionally, there are certain categories of individuals (such as members of Parliament, civil servants and so on) who cannot perform activities as company directors while they are in these positions.

 Regulation of the employment relationship

 Written employment contract

 An oral employment contract is valid and effective.
 There is no specific requirement for a written employment contract.
 There is also no legal obligation to draft the contract in Italian.
 However, to be valid, certain clauses must be in writing (for example, a probationary period, a fixed-term period and a non-competition clause).
 In addition, the employer must inform the employee in writing (within 30 days of starting employment) of the:

 Identity of the parties.